cloudytiger/arcadia/README.md

 # OpenCV Robot Vision
-This is a Pyhthon program for robot vision using OpenCV.
+This is a Python program for robot vision using OpenCV.